Carry Somers: Publications

 Somers is the author of The Nature of Fashion (Chelsea Green/Rizzoli 2025), a book exploring the relationship between plants, textiles, and the ecological consequences of material choices.

 In 2024, she published A Dictionary of Plant Fibre and Colour, based on research undertaken during her Churchill Fellowship.

-Earlier works include her 2015 introduction to Fixing Fashion, a critique of consumerism and fast fashion, and contributions to the 2014 publications Working Ethically, a guide for socially responsible business owners, and Sustainable Luxury and Social Entrepreneurship, an edited volume on ethical enterprise in the luxury sector.
+Earlier works include 2015 introduction to Fixing Fashion, a critique of consumerism and fast fashion, and contributions to the 2014 publications Working Ethically, a guide for socially responsible business owners, and Sustainable Luxury and Social Entrepreneurship, an edited volume on ethical enterprise in the luxury sector.

 Business accomplishments

-Somers has received national and international recognition for her contributions to ethical fashion and sustainable business practices.
 In 2023, she was awarded a Churchill Fellowship to research plant-based fibres and dyes.
 In 2022, she received an honorary Doctor of Letters from Keele University for her leadership in fair trade and sustainability, and was named an honoree by the Conscious Fashion Campaign in New York.

 She won the Luxury Sustainability Award at the 2020 Luxury Law Awards and has been included in several “most influential” lists, including The Progress 1000 by the Evening Standard in 2016.

-Earlier in her career, Somers received multiple awards for her leadership in sustainable fashion, including the Observer Ethical Award (2011), Source Award for Outstanding Contribution to Sustainable Fashion (2013), and recognition from the University of Essex as Alumna of the Year (2009).
+Other awards include the Observer Ethical Award (2011), Source Award for Outstanding Contribution to Sustainable Fashion (2013), and recognition from the University of Essex as Alumna of the Year (2009).
 In 2007, she was invited to Buckingham Palace in recognition of her contribution to UK business.